 You can add or remove notes by clicking on the gray rows at the top.
 JummBox automatically plays the notes out loud for you.
 Try it!

 Notes go into patterns, and you can edit one pattern at a time.
 Those numbered boxes at the bottom of the editor are the different patterns you can edit.
-Click the other boxes to move to a different part of the song, or click the arrows on the currently selected box to swap which pattern is played during that part of the song.
+Click the boxes to move to a different part of the song, or click the arrows on the currently selected box to swap which pattern is played during that part of the song.

 JummBox can play several rows of patterns simultaneously, and each row has its own set of patterns.
 Most rows can play melodies or harmonies, but the bottom row is for drums.